CodeCraftsmanSandeep/everything_is_logical/OS/readme.md

                     - cat filename displays all the file content in the file.
                     - grep "pattern" searches for lines containing the specified pattern.
                     - The pipe passes the file content to grep, filtering the lines.
-                - head -n N filename | tail -n M filename
+                - head -n N filename | tail -n M
                     - displays lines from N-M+1 to N inclusive.
                     - Basically head -n N filename outputs first N lines from file and this output is passed to tail -n M filename which gives last M lines in the output passed.
+                - ls -R | grep -E "\.cu$"
+                    - Lists all cuda files present in . and its sub-directories recursively
         - Remove
             - rm
                 - rm file_name